plewis/deploy/JC_instructions.md

 Create a new directory (`g-info`) and move both `g-prior` and `g-posterior` into this directory.
 Move 'calculate-information-hpd.py' into this directory from `g-prior` (mv g-prior/calculate-information-hpd.py .)

-Before running the smc analyses, you will have to modify the files `smc.slurm`, `td.slurm`, and `td-true.slurm`. to fit the correct path.
+Before running the smc analyses, you will have to modify the following files with their correct path: in `g-posterior`:
+	`smc.slurm`
+ 	`td.slurm`
+  	`td-true.slurm`

+in `g-prior`:
+	`smc.slurm`
+ 	`td.slurm`
 Run sbatch smc.slurm for both g-prior and g-posterior directories.
 Once these analyses have finished, run sbatch td.slurm in each directory.

-cd ..
+In `g-posterior`, also run sbatch td-true.slurm.

-Run information calculation: python3 calculate-information-hpd.py
+Run information calculation in the `g-info` directory: python3 calculate-information-hpd.py

 Move info.txt into `g-posterior`.
 Calculate BHV distances between true tree and sampled trees.
 Within `g-posterior` directory, run: